 To instruct Daniel please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Daniel has built a substantial construction and engineering practice since joining chambers.
 He regularly acts alone for employers, contractors, engineers, architects and other professionals, and has also gained extensive experience acting as junior counsel in high value disputes arising out of substantial domestic and international construction projects.
-He is familiar with the standard forms and has worked with a wide variety of expert witnesses as well as clients from across the construction and engineering industry.

 Acting as junior counsel for Essex County Council in a five week trial concerning the Council’s right to terminate a 25 year PFI contract for the design, construction and operation of a major waste disposal facility, as well as multiple interim applications.